-Because they close a lot of rides if there is thunder and lightning, and certain parts of the park get waterlogged when there is a heavy rain.
+Which is really important, because they close a lot of rides if there is thunder and lightning.
+Plus certain parts of the park get waterlogged when there is a heavy rain.
 Severe Inclement weather can put a bit of a damper on a Disney Vacation.

 I know a lot of people have questions about Disney World’s Rain Refund Policy, but you should really consider how to make the most of your vacation when you are already on property and it’s raining during your trip!